 Of course, the vast majority of houses in SL are prefabs – thus, they are not locally made buildings.
 Also, in terms of materials, in a virtual world I’m not referring to actual stone or wood, but to pixels that are rendered in a way that visually resembles stone or wood.
 So, how is it that they may feel local and related to a particular environment?

 In the atomic world (or real life, as some prefer), examples of huge areas built at once from scratch are uncommon.
-Modernist, universalist cities certainly represent an important percentage of the most recent ones.
-Yet, the typical situation is the one in which a certain building is planned to occupy an area that is already surrounded by other constructions, by a rural scenery or by some natural landscape with which it will interact.
+Modernist cities certainly represent an important percentage of the most recent ones.
+Yet, the typical situation is the one in which a building is planned to occupy an area already surrounded by other constructions, by a rural scenery or by a natural landscape with which it will interact.
 Locality, then, means the ability to integrate to that situation.

 In SL, the situation is different.
 Locality can be built at once, not just little by little: one can create and old-looking rural area overnight or set up a traditional town in one week or less.
 Establishing connections between a building and a certain environment is, therefore, a matter of having it in a context where it makes sense, both in terms of design and of materials.